Aatamte/PyCxsim/README.md

 **Key Responsibilities**:
 - Maintaining state: Each artifact has its own state, which can change based on interactions or over time.
-- Providing interaction interfaces: Artifacts define the actions that can be performed on them and the queries that can retrieve information about them.
+- Providing interaction interfaces: Artifacts define the actions that can be performed on them.

 **Core Methods**:
 - `process_action(agent: Agent, action)`: Processes an action performed by an agent on the artifact.
-- `process_query(agent: Agent, query)`: Processes a query made by an agent about the artifact.
 - `step()`: Executes a step or update for the artifact, potentially changing its state or triggering events.

 ### 3. Agent